 Fraserburgh (Broch) Fish Yard – Broch Tapes on YouTube

 The Blacknen In Fraserburgh

-There are also a few videos showing the blacknen.
-This is very much a local custom practised in Orkney, Aberdeenshire, Angus and Fife and not widely known about in other parts of the UK.
+The Blacknen is very much a local custom practised in Orkney, Aberdeenshire, Angus and Fife and not widely known about in other parts of the UK.

 Traditionally, a bride or groom would be covered in soot, treacle, flour and feathers on the day before the wedding, then paraded around town to ward off evil spirits.